KnifeySpooney/SP3CTR/Roadmap.md

 - Identify and highlight the use of insecure protocols (Telnet, FTP, cleartext HTTP auth, etc.)  ✅

-#### 📡 Basic Port Scan Detection
+#### 📡 Basic Port Scan Detection ✅ - 100 % Complete

 - Implement simple heuristics to detect and alert on port scanning patterns

-#### 📊 Initial "Spectral" Display - 50% complete.
-Alpha visualization.
+#### 📊 Initial "Spectral" Display - ✅ - 100 % Complete

 - Real-time chart (e.g., pie/bar) showing protocol distribution (TCP, UDP, DNS, HTTP, etc.)

 #### 💡 "Why it Matters" Explanations ✅ - 100 % Complete

-- For common packet types or alerts, include plain-language explanations of what they are and why they matter  ✅
+- For common packet types or alerts, include plain-language explanations of what they are and why they matter

 ---